 - Union Terrace Gardens is very close by if you are looking for green space in the city.
 Old Aberdeen is a thirty-five-minute walk from The Green.
 The walk is pretty industrial which makes the Old Aberdeen appear even more majestic!

 - Aberdeen’s west end is a 40-minute walk from Union Street.

 - Alternatively, use Google Maps or Maps.me app to get about.

 We stayed at Skene House Rosemount (96 Rosemount Viaduct, Aberdeen AB25 1NX) which is brilliantly located close to Union Street (7 minutes walk) and Aberdeen’s top attractions.
 The room itself was actually three rooms – a spacious apartment in the city.
-This is great if you are looking to keep costs down as there is small kitchen.
-Continental and hot breakfast is available each morning.
+This is great if you are looking to keep costs down as there is a small kitchen.
+Continental and hot breakfast are available each morning.
 Private parking is included in the room rate which is great if you are off to do an Aberdeenshire road trip as we did!